José Juan Romero: Managerial career

 On 20 September 2022, Romero returned to Ceuta, with the club now also in division three.
 The following 14 June, he renewed his contract for a further year.

 Romero led Ceuta to a promotion to Segunda División after finishing first in their group in the 2024–25 campaign, and renewed his contract until 2027 on 11 August 2025.
+On his first professional match four days later, his side lost 3–0 to Real Valladolid.

+On 13 July 2026, Romero further extended his link with the Caballas until 2029.

 Personal life

-Romero's younger brother Quique was also a footballer.
-A forward, he was groomed at Betis and played in La Liga with Recreativo de Huelva.
+Romero's son Adrián and younger brother Quique are also a footballers.
+The former is also a midfielder and worked under his father at Ceuta, and the latter was a forward who was groomed at Betis and played in La Liga with Recreativo de Huelva.

 Since 2015, Gerena's municipal stadium is named Estadio José Juan Romero Gil, as an honour to his spell managing the club of the city.